 - (28) Prior Learning Assessments (PLA)

-- (*) Christian Leaders College – free college credit to use at Liberty University
+- (N/A) Christian Leaders College (for Transfer to Liberty University only)

 Type 6: Not Recommended

 These programs /companies/products are currently NOT recommended for any one of many reasons, including but not limited to: program discontinued, business closed, loss of credit recommendation, loss of partnerships, misrepresentation or errors with credit transfer, etc.

 - Challenge Exams (any college)

 - Gateway Education

 - TEL Learning (acceptable only when using McMurry as your partner university)

 - Texas Engineering Extension Service TEEX

 - The Institutes (Insurance)